Where is 221b Baker Street?

 The Sherlock Holmes museum opened its doors in 1990 and erected a plaque stating the address as 221b Baker Street, much to the annoyance of the building society, and a lengthy dispute ensued that lasted until they left the building in 2003.

 The vacated premises of The Abbey House have since been converted and no mention has been made of 221b Baker Street.

 The BBC show:

 Although the address might be in question, the actual door used in the filming is real.
-At its height, over 12million viewers tuned in to watch the BBC drama and many will have spotted the iconic black door with distinctive gold door furniture of numbering, door knocker and letterbox.
+At its height, over 12 million viewers tuned in to watch the BBC drama, and many will have spotted the iconic black door with distinctive gold door furniture of numbering, door knocker and letterbox.

 The actual address for filming of the BBC series is not on Baker Street though, but an 8-minute drive across the capital, to 187 Gower Street.
-Baker Street has so much Sherlock Holmes related signage, shops and other paraphernalia that it has become to complex to film on the street, plus the influx of crowds wanting to catch a glimpse of the home of Holmes has meant a new location had to be found.
+Baker Street has so much Sherlock Holmes related signage, shops and other paraphernalia that it has become too complex to film on the street, plus the influx of crowds wanting to catch a glimpse of the home of Holmes, has meant a new location had to be found.

-The exterior of the address is easily the most recognisable of all locations associated with the series and the front door to the characters flat is where most of the adventures begin.
+The exterior of the address is easily the most recognisable of all locations associated with the series, and the front door to the characters flat is where most of the adventures begin.